Home > GPU > GPU Buyer's Guide

 • $450 price tag puts it too close to the 7800 XT

-The RX 7800 XT takes the place of the RX 6800 XT on this list, given it surpasses its predecessor and is an exceptional option for gaming enthusiasts looking for a high-performance AMD option.
-The RX 7800 XT is our best AMD GPU for the Ryzen 7 5800X and, like the 4070 Ti Super, will be solid for future builds too.
-However, the RX 7800 XT also uses DisplayPort 2.1, as opposed to the 4070 Ti Super’s 1.4a.
+The RX 7800 XT is our best AMD GPU for the Ryzen 7 5800X and, like the 4070 Ti Super, should be solid for future builds, too.
+However, this GPU also uses DisplayPort 2.1, as opposed to the 4070 Ti Super’s 1.4a.
+In our RX 7800 XT review, it performed stellarly in games and real-world tests.

 AMD’s 7800 XT is our pick for an all-AMD 5800X pairing.